FR4NT0/BLEKE/README.md

 Welcome to the BLEKE project.

-This project was developed as part of an investigation to find out if it was possible to extract BLE pairing keys from a Windows device and impersonate it from a Linux device against those paired devices.
+This project was developed as part of an investigation to find out if it was possible to extract paired BLE devices information from a Windows device and gain access to them from an unrelated Linux device.

-BLEKE BLE Keys extractor simplifies the extraction of the pairing information from Windows registry and converts it into Linux Ubunty Bluetooth configuration files format.
+BLEKE BLE Keys extractor simplifies the extraction of the pairing information from Windows registry and converts it into Linux Ubuntu Bluetooth configuration files format.
-Print and store the information retrieved from the BLE devices
+Print and store the information retrieved from the paired BLE devices

+NOTE: SYSTEM privileges required.

 BLEKE options
 default option print the information of paired BLE devices on the screen